IntuitionLabs

 • Global Collaboration: Supports multiple languages and local variants of content.
 Often used by global companies to manage cross-border approvals.

 Market Position: Veeva dominates the enterprise MLR market, especially among top pharmaceutical companies.
 Gartner reports and user reviews consistently cite PromoMats for comprehensive functionality.
 It is not inexpensive; typical deployments support hundreds of users.
 Nevertheless, Veeva pervasively integrates with other Vault modules (e.g. digital asset management, quality).
-According to Veeva, Vault PromoMats customers have dramatically improved efficiency: one specialty pharma client “vastly reduced the number of hours dedicated to the review process,” cutting face-to-face meetings by 20% and enabling much faster approvals ([6]).
-The press release states this saved effort equated to two full-time employees’ capacity ([22]).
+Companies that have optimized their MLR workflows with Vault have seen a 57% reduction in review cycle times and a 55% drop in time spent in review meetings ([25]).
+According to Veeva, Vault PromoMats customers have dramatically improved efficiency: one specialty pharma client “vastly reduced the number of hours dedicated to the review process,” cutting face-to-face meetings by 20% and enabling much faster approvals ([7]).
+The press release states this saved effort equated to two full-time employees’ capacity ([26]).

 Case Evidence: In a Veeva customer example, migrating from paper/email to Vault yielded major gains.
 Pre-implementation, “various people handled document revisions simultaneously… creating versioning problems” that slowed down MLR ([7]).
 After PromoMats, the client “vastly reduced” review time and increased campaign speed ([7]).
 In short, Vault PromoMats transforms MLR into a digital, auditable workflow, giving marketing teams visibility and speed ([7]) ([23]).
 Drawbacks include the need for substantial initial setup and training, and dependence on network connectivity.